amwebexpert/chrome-extensions-collection/coding-guide-helper/README.md

   - any other ideas welcome
 - add a reset button for the default original guidelines
 - manage a list of stored guidelines specifications

+## LLM work

+Starting LLM integration in order to work with embeddings so we can do semantic searchs

+- `yarn tsx ./ollama-integration/embeddings.ts`